Getting trim proportions right doesn’t take an experienced designer. All it takes is consideration and use of a few time-tested guidelines.

 The good news is that getting trim proportions right doesn’t take the keen eye of an experienced designer.
 All it takes is consideration and use of a few time-tested guidelines.
 The result is a room that provides a richer experience and is more comfortable to live in.

 Poorly proportioned trim

 Sometimes referred to as “builder’s standard,” this trim package offers just the basics.
 With 3-1/4-in. base and 2-1/4-in. casing, this is the trim most readily found at big-box retailers.
 There is no crown molding, and window casing is typically installed in a picture-frame manner.
 Trim of this size is usually overwhelmed by the room’s other architectural features and appears visually off.
 With no unifying elements, door and window openings appear as stand-alone features rather than parts of a whole, making the space appear flat and cartoonish.

 Simply increasing the size of the trim yields dramatic results.
-A 7-1/2-in. base, 3-1/4-in. casing, and 3-1/2-in. crown molding create a more interesting room, with the crown and shoe molding easing transitions from ceiling to wall and from wall to floor.
+A 7-1/2-in. base, 3-1/4-in. casing, and 3-1/2-in. crown molding creates a more interesting room, with the crown and shoe molding easing transitions from ceiling to wall and from wall to the floor.
 Even with the window casing installed in a picture-frame manner, this larger, better-proportioned trim results in a more tailored look.
 This trim package costs more than the builder’s standard, but it’s readily available at most lumberyards and shouldn’t break the bank.

-In this drawing, two strong horizontal trim elements—a picture rail and a chair rail—have been added to the room with well-proportioned base, casing, and crown.
+In this drawing, two strong horizontal trim elements—a picture rail and a chair rail—have been added to the room with a well-proportioned base, casing, and crown.
 These horizontal elements unify all of the walls of the room, binding them together like the ribbon that wraps a gift.
 In addition, the window casing now includes a stool and an apron.

 Drawings by: Bud Dietrich